-Our brains are so good at avoiding pain (because we’re wired to survive, not thrive) that negative emotions are avoided on autopilot (i.e. we have no idea we’re doing it).
+Our brains are so good at avoiding pain (because we’re wired to survive, not thrive).
+So good, in fact, that negative emotions are avoided on autopilot.
+We have no idea we’re even doing it.

 Since we have no idea that it’s happening, it’s no wonder why we self-sabotage!

 In order to break free from the self-sabotaging cycle, you need to start by generating awareness around the negative emotions that you avoid by overeating.

-Here’s an easy tool for developing that awareness:
+Here’s my best tool for developing that awareness:

 Stop Overeating Tool

 The best tool I know to stop overeating is the Stop, Drop, and Feel method.
-(I talk about it a lot on my blog because it’s really fucking important.)
+(I talk about it a lot because it’s really important.)

 You can use this tool to stop yourself in the middle of a binge, and you can also use it to stop overeating in general.
 Here’s a video of how it works:

 Whenever you feel the desire to eat when you’re not hungry, follow these 3 steps: